freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/foundational-c-sharp-with-microsoft-certification-exam/foundational-c-sharp-with-microsoft-certification-exam.md

 # --description--

 Pass this exam to earn your Foundational C# with Microsoft Certification.
-Please familiarize yourself with the following guidelines and click the start button when you are ready to begin:
+Before starting the exam, please review the following guidelines:

 - You must complete the entire exam in one session.
 - Exiting the exam at any point before you are finished, will result in the loss of your progress.